MRtrix3/mrtrix3/docs/reference/commands/tckgen.rst

 -  **-seed_gmwmi image** seed from the grey matter - white matter interface (only valid if using ACT framework).
 Input image should be a 3D seeding volume; seeds drawn within this image will be optimised to the interface using the 5TT image provided using the -act option.

 -  **-seed_dynamic fod_image** determine seed points dynamically using the SIFT model (must not provide any other seeding mechanism).
 Note that while this seeding mechanism improves the distribution of reconstructed streamlines density, it should NOT be used as a substitute for the SIFT method itself.

+-  **-seed_cutoff value** set the minimum FA or FOD amplitude for seeding tracks (default is the same as the normal -cutoff).

+-  **-seed_unidirectional** track from the seed point in one direction only (default is to track in both directions).

+-  **-seed_direction dir** specify a seeding direction for the tracking (this should be supplied as a vector of 3 comma-separated values.

 -  **-max_seeds number** set the maximum number of seeds that tckgen will attempt to track from.
 This is used to prevent the program from running indefinitely when no streamlines can be found that match the selection criteria.
 By default, this is set to 100× the number of selected streamlines.
 Set to zero to disable, which will result in streamlines being generated until the number specified by -select has been reached.